Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 Which is not the case with the website above.

 #### Acknowledgements
 * I'd like to firstly acknowledge my mentor [Simen Daehlin](https://github.com/Eventyret) , his guidence helped me structure the project to meet deadlines for our meetings which helped immensley.
-Id also like to thank the members of slack who helped me with some issues I had .
+Id also like to thank the community of slack who helped me with some issues I had with JavaScript .

+#### Credits
+*